apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 * Many developers develop proxies locally and deploy them using a command line tool (like the one used in the `./deploy.sh` file) or tools like Maven and Grunt.
 It's all about properly packaging and uploading the local files to Edge.
 You can even package a proxy in a ZIP file and upload it through the Edge UI.

+### Next step

+The next proxy, [proxy-to-a-target](../proxy-to-a-target/README.md), returns data from a backend service.

 ### Ask the community

 [![alt text](../../images/apigee-community.png "Apigee Community is a great place to ask questions and find answers about developing API proxies. ")](https://community.apigee.com?via=github)